4-Ingredient Hard Boiled Egg Bento Box

 Storage Instructions

 Packing in Lunchbox: Use an insulated lunch bag with an ice pack to keep everything fresh.
-Pack peanut butter in a sealed container to avoid leaks
+Pack peanut butter in a sealed container to avoid leaks.

 The product links above are affiliate links.
 As an Amazon Associate, I earn a small commission from qualifying purchases made through these links at no additional cost to you.